nashville-software-school/bangazon-inc/orientation/02_FIRST_EXECUTABLE.md

 This will create two files in the directory

-1. `bangazoncli.csproj` - This file holds all the packages that you application will be using.
+1. `intro.csproj` - This file holds all the packages that you application will be using.
 It's the `package.json` for C#.
 1. `Program.cs` - This is the file that holds your logic.
 Think of it as your `app.js` from Angular.
 It's where the logic of your application starts.

 Copy this code into your Program.cs, replacing everything there.